💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

-So things like search databases needed when you're searching through millions of records, of SKUs for different kinds of books and items.
+So search database is needed when you're searching through millions of records of SKUs for different kinds of books and items.

 The recommendation engine that runs in the backend based on clickstream analysis, that's clickstream database and analysis that happens through a specific kind of database.

-Then you have graph database, document database to kind of store this catalog information.
+Then you have graph database, document database to store this catalog information.

-Sometimes it's smaller images, but sometimes the images can be very high resolution and largest images.
+Sometimes it's smaller images, but sometimes the images can very high resolution and largest images.

 So under the hood, there's a lot of different kinds of capabilities required to support a full fledged e-commerce application.

 So what we have really done here is that we have built exact same bookstore application with workers and partner solution.